tarwn/lessthandot-hugo/blogs/content/posts/2011-06-23-the-many-functions-of-webmatrix.md

 ---
 Several weeks ago I started digging into WebMatrix.
 Over the course of a weekend I was able to put together a quick, functioning website, pick up some basics of working with WebMatrix and the deployment tool, and play with a few other technologies as well.
 Then I stepped back and realized I was only using a percentage of it's capabilities.

 I've read a lot of blogs and articles on Web Matrix and none of them prepared me for the sheer range of capabilities this little tool offers.
-One would mention writing a web page, another would talk about deployment, a third about WordPress…it wasn't until I started playing with it and went to write a blog entry of my own that I realized how much capability was packed into this one &#8216;little' tool.
+One would mention writing a web page, another would talk about deployment, a third about WordPress…it wasn't until I started playing with it and went to write a blog entry of my own that I realized how much capability was packed into this one 'little' tool.

 This isn't a deep dive, there's plenty of those.
 This is a shallow float across the surface of what is actually a quite impressive (and don't forget free) tool.